loganbrenningmeyer/c-cube-printer/README.md

 ## rotateCube

-Given the 8 vertices found by buildCube, rotateCube rotates each vertex around the cube's center x-axis, y-axis, and z-axis by $xTheta$, $yTheta$, and $zTheta$ degrees, respectively.
+Given the 8 vertices found by buildCube, rotateCube rotates each vertex around the cube's center $x$-axis, $y$-axis, and $z$-axis by $xTheta$, $yTheta$, and $zTheta$ degrees, respectively.

 When rotating from a single axis $x$, $y$, or $z$, the change in coordinates is essentially the same as a rotation with 2D polar coordinates, treating the two axes that are not being rotated as $x$ and $y$ in 2D.
   - Recall in polar coordinates $x = r\cos(\theta)$ and $y = r\sin(\theta)$

-The figures below represent a 45 degree rotation of the green vertex around the x-axis:
+The figures below represent a 45 degree rotation of the green vertex around the $x$-axis:

 <img src = "https://user-images.githubusercontent.com/26773050/192688704-69374cc3-1ae7-45a5-a623-ec885241ec7e.png" width = 80%>